nrfconnect/sdk-nrf/samples/nrf9160/lwm2m_client/README.rst

 Queue Mode support
 ==================

-To use the LwM2M Client with LwM2M Queue Mode support, build it with the ``-DOVERLAY_CONFIG=overlay-queue.conf`` option.
+To use the LwM2M Client with LwM2M Queue Mode support, build it with the ``-DOVERLAY_CONFIG=overlay-queue.conf`` option:

 .. code-block:: console